How To Prepare Your Your Toddler For A Baby On The Way

 • You can even have your toddler decorate wrapping paper by decorating with paint, markers, stickers, and a selection of decorations (make sure baby wipes are on hand!)

-Hopefully these strategies will help your family prepare for life with a new baby where everyone (and by everyone, I mean your first baby) feels secure and excited about the next chapter!
+Hopefully, these strategies will help your family prepare for life with a new baby where everyone (and by everyone, I mean your first baby) feels secure and excited about the next chapter!
 Good luck!

 Previous